Quantum Simulation of Black Holes in a dc-SQUID Array: Model and Results

 \subsection{Simulator}

-A SQUID (Superconducting QUantum Interference Device) consists of two Josephson Junctions (JJs) connected in parallel to a superconducting circuit.
-A Josephson junction is, in turn, a device formed by two superconducting leads coupled by a weak link, made by a thin insulating barrier, which allows to implement the Josephson effect \cite{JOSEPHSON1962251} into the superconducting circuit.
-In practice, if the area of the SQUID is sufficiently small, its self-inductance can be neglected, and if the two JJs possess identical critical current, the SQUID can be viewed as a single JJ where its inductance can be controlled with an external magnetic field (see \cite{simoen_2015,jjs_squids_You2011} for more details about JJs and SQUIDs).
-Hence, in a dc-SQUID array embedded in an open transmission line the effective propagation speed of the electromagnetic field can be spatial and temporally modulated through the inductance of the circuit, which depends on the external magnetic flux passing through it, because
+A superconducting quantum interference device (SQUID) consists of two Josephson junctions (JJs) connected in parallel to a superconducting circuit.
+A Josephson junction is, in turn, a device formed by two superconducting leads coupled by a weak link, made by a thin insulating barrier, which allows one to implement the Josephson effect~\cite{JOSEPHSON1962251} in the superconducting circuit.
+In practice, if the area of the SQUID is sufficiently small, its self-inductance can be neglected, and if the two JJs possess identical critical currents, the SQUID can be viewed as a single JJ whose inductance can be controlled with an external magnetic field (see~\cite{simoen_2015,jjs_squids_You2011} for more details about JJs and SQUIDs).
+Hence, in a dc-SQUID array embedded in an open transmission line, the effective propagation speed of the electromagnetic field can be spatially and temporally modulated through the inductance of the circuit, which depends on the external magnetic flux passing through it, because

-is the effective speed of light through the array, where $C$ and $L$ are the capacitance and inductance per unit length of the array, respectively, with \cite{simoen_2015}
+is the effective speed of light through the array, where $C$ and $L$ are the capacitance and inductance per unit length of the array, respectively, with~\cite{simoen_2015}

-the inductance of a single SQUID, where $I_c$ is its critical current, $\phi_0=h/2e$ is the magnetic flux quantum, $\phi_{\text{ext}}$ is the external magnetic flux and $\psi$ is the SQUID phase difference, which gives rise to nonlinearities.
-Therefore, we will work on the weak signal limit linear regime, where we assume $\cos\psi\simeq 1$ \cite{squid_wormhole_PhysRevD.94.081501, CTCs_Mart_n_V_zquez_2020,exotic_spacetimes_Sab_n_2018}.
+being the inductance of a single SQUID, where $I_c$ is its critical current, $\phi_0=h/2e$ is the magnetic flux quantum, $\phi_{\text{ext}}$ is the external magnetic flux and $\psi$ is the SQUID phase difference, which gives rise to nonlinearities.
+Therefore, we will work on the weak signal limit linear regime, where we assume $\cos\psi\simeq 1$~\cite{squid_wormhole_PhysRevD.94.081501, CTCs_Mart_n_V_zquez_2020,exotic_spacetimes_Sab_n_2018}.
 When no flux is applied, the effective speed of propagation all along the array is

 where $\epsilon$ is the length of the SQUID.
 Then,